Maximum Likelihood Estimation for Totally Positive Log-Concave Densities: The MLE for tidy configurations

 \begin{conjecture} A min-max closed configuration $X$ of points in $\mathbb R^d$ for which $\conv(X) =$ MMconv$(X)$ is $\mtp$-tidy if and only if $d = 2$ or $X\subseteq\prod_{i=1}^d\{a_i, b_i\}$, where $a_i\leq b_i\in\mathbb R$ for $i=1,\ldots, d$. \end{conjecture}

-In other words, if $d\geq 3$ and three points $X_1, X_2, X_3$ in $X$ have distinct $i$-th coordinates, for some $i$, then we conjecture that the configuration $X$ is not tidy.
+In other words, if $d\geq 3$ and three points $x_1, x_2, x_3$ in $X$ have distinct $i$-th coordinates, for some $i$, then we conjecture that the configuration $X$ is not tidy.
+Therefore, when $d\geq 3$ and the number of samples is $n\geq 3$, we conjecture that the configuration will not be MTP$_2$-tidy with probability one.
+Nevertheless, we still believe that in those cases the MLE is the exponential of a tent function.
+See Section~\ref{sec:non-tidy} for more details.
 The situation is much better for LLC-tidiness.
 Similar to the $\mtp$ case, a necessary condition for $X$ to be LLC-tidy is that it admits a discrete $L^\natural$-extension.
 The following states that this condition is also sufficient.

-\begin{theorem}[Theorem 7.26 in \cite{murota2003discrete}] Let $X$ be a finite configuration in $\RR^d$ that admits a discrete $L^\natural$-extension $\tilde{X}$.
+\begin{theorem}[Theorem 7.26 in \cite{ murota2003discrete}] Let $X$ be a finite configuration in $\RR^d$ that admits a discrete $L^\natural$-extension $\tilde{X}$.
 Then $\tilde{X}$ is LLC-tidy.
 In particular, if $X \subset \mathbb{Q}^d$, then its discrete $L^\natural$-extension is LLC-tidy. \end{theorem}

 For computational purposes, numbers in $\mathbb{R}$ are usually rounded to numbers in $\mathbb{Q}$.
 Theorem \ref{thm:WeLoveRationals} hence means that, for practical purposes, any given sample $X$ can be extended to an LLC-tidy configuration.
 Theorem~\ref{thm:tidy_solution} implies that the LLC MLE is the exponential of a tent function which can be computed by solving a finite-dimensional convex optimization problem.